gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-12/index.md

 - Due to a change in AWS, the `s3-cloudfront` module was not able to send CloudFront access logs to the S3 bucket.
 This has now been fixed by updating the policy on that S3 bucket.
-Note that due to a Terraform or AWS bug, you need to set `use_cloudfront_arn_for_bucket_policy` to `true` in old AWS accounts and `use_cloudfront_arn_for_bucket_policy` to `false` in old accounts, or you'll get a perpetual diff from the `plan` output.
+Note that due to a Terraform or AWS bug, you need to set `use_cloudfront_arn_for_bucket_policy` to `true` in old AWS accounts and `use_cloudfront_arn_for_bucket_policy` to `false` in old accounts, or you&apos;ll get a perpetual diff from the `plan` output.